jess/brownwebdesign/app/posts/2014-02-04-000000-logon-as-another-user-in-a-rails-app.markdown

 #### Authorization:

 As you can see, I'm using [cancan][2] to authorize my controller actions.
-The main action of concern is the update action because that actually logs the user in as another user.
+The main action of concern is the "author" action because that actually logs a user in as another user.
 We don't want that being explioted.
 We load and authorize the author that we want to log into.
 As you can see below, authors only have the ability to manage themselves.
-I add an extra layer of security `authorize! :switch_user, @author` that will prevent an author from being able to give themself the `:admin_logged_in` flag.
+I add an extra layer of security `authorize! :impersonate, @author` that will prevent an author from being able to give themself the `:admin_logged_in` flag.
 So that should make it impossible for any non authorized users or guests to exploit the action.

 One problem I ran into initially was after I was able to log into an author's account, I couldn't perform any 'admin' type actions because I